isabella232/cumulus-ce-viirs/SEZU-ON-CUMULUS.md

 Another, less impactful, difference, is VIIRS is not an "ingest" workflow, so the "syncGranules" task, typical of most other workflows, was not necessary.

-#### VIIRS Tiles need to be grouped

-Tiles need to be delivered to the `viirs_processing` step in groups of 6 VIIRS tiles, which cover the globe.
-Discovery _can_ use a regex to find greater than 6 tiles at a time, my understanding is that 6 tiles need to be processed at once (althoug looking at the code not sure this understanding is correct or the stitching is working as expectied).
-So discovery has to either be dumb, using pre-defined url strings to find images for a given year-month or include a regex smart enough to discover and group 6 tiles.
-The former is implemented although the latter might be possible.

 #### ECS was a necessity

 In order to run the SEZ-U processing, it was necessary to use Docker + ECS for the following reasons:

 * Tile size was greater than Lambda's storage limites
-* The [gippy](https://github.com/gipit/gippy) library - along with probably others or its dependencies - has system requirements for things like gdal.
+* The [gippy](https://github.com/gipit/gippy) library - along with probably others - has system requirement gdal.

 The VIIRS ingest, processing and analysis is written in python.
 Thus was born [cumulus-ecs-task-python](https://github.com/cumulus-nasa/cumulus-ecs-task-python), child of [cumulus-ecs-task](https://github.com/cumulus-nasa/cumulus-ecs-task).
 And it's younger sibling, [cumulus-geolambda](https://github.com/developmentseed/cumulus-geolambda), child of `cumulus-ecs-task` and [geolambda](https://github.com/developmentseed/geolambda).

-#### How to configure Docker storage for ECS
+#### Docker storage for ECS requires configuration

 See [How to increase the default storage limit of 10G for Docker on ECS using Cloudformation](https://github.com/developmentseed/how/issues/185) on developmentseed/how.

 #### It's unfortunate (but sensical) there is no easy way to "merge" docker images.

-Of course, this doesn't really make sense, but I found that `cumulus-ecs-task-python` is fine in isolation but the requirements of viirs processing necessitated a heavier base image.
+Of course, this doesn't really make sense, but I found that while `cumulus-ecs-task-python` servers vanilla python lambdas fine, the requirements of viirs processing necessitated a heavier base image.
 So I ended up copying over all the code from `cumulus-ecs-task-python` to `cumulus-geolambda`.

 #### Using `cumulus-ecs-task-*` may not make sense for all functions